aokranj/website-pdkranj.si/public/wp-content/plugins/facebook/readme.txt

 * [Open Graph protocol](http://ogp.me/) markup optimizes your content for social sharing and rich story previews on Facebook, Twitter, Google+, Mixi, and more.
 Display large images, link to author pages, and improve story distribution through social news feeds.
 * [Facebook Insights](http://www.facebook.com/insights) support for Facebook accounts associated with a Facebook application.
 Track rich audience data powered by Facebook profiles (age, location, language) and see how your content is shared on Facebook.
-* Add [Like](https://developers.facebook.com/docs/reference/plugins/like/), [send](https://developers.facebook.com/docs/reference/plugins/send/), and [follow](https://developers.facebook.com/docs/reference/plugins/follow/) buttons to every post to help your site's readers share content with friends or stay connected to future content shared by your site on Facebook.
+* Add [Like](https://developers.facebook.com/docs/plugins/like-button/), [send](https://developers.facebook.com/docs/plugins/send-button/), and [follow](https://developers.facebook.com/docs/plugins/follow-button/) buttons to every post to help your site's readers share content with friends or stay connected to future content shared by your site and its authors on Facebook.
+* [Embed Facebook Posts](https://developers.facebook.com/docs/plugins/embedded-posts/) by pasting a URL into your post composer, creating a shortcode, or calling a function from your theme.
-* Enable the [Facebook Comments Box social plugin](https://developers.facebook.com/docs/reference/plugins/comments/) to encourage new comments from logged-in Facebook users and his or her Facebook friends.
+* Enable the [Facebook Comments Box social plugin](https://developers.facebook.com/docs/plugins/comments/) to encourage new comments from logged-in Facebook users and his or her Facebook friends.
 Comments associated with a post are sorted according to social signals including friend networks, most liked, or the most active discussion threads.
 Advanced features include moderation, blacklisted words, automatic grammar correction, and login support for AOL, Microsoft, and Yahoo! accounts.
-* [Like Box](https://developers.facebook.com/docs/reference/plugins/like-box/) displays recent activity from your Facebook Page and encourages new Like actions.
+* [Like Box](https://developers.facebook.com/docs/plugins/like-box-for-pages/) displays recent activity from your Facebook Page and encourages new Like actions.
-* [Recommendations Bar](https://developers.facebook.com/docs/reference/plugins/recommendationsbar/) helps visitors discover additional content on your site by recommending posts and encouraging Like shares.
+* [Recommendations Bar](https://developers.facebook.com/docs/plugins/recommendations-bar/) helps visitors discover additional content on your site by recommending posts and encouraging Like shares.
-* [Recommendations Box](https://developers.facebook.com/docs/reference/plugins/recommendations/) suggests related posts in a configurable widget.
+* [Recommendations Box](https://developers.facebook.com/docs/plugins/recommendations/) suggests related posts in a configurable widget.
 * Configure your Facebook application for Open Graph action news publishing support for improved Facebook distribution of author Timeline stories and news-specific highlights.
 * Mention Facebook friends and Facebook pages in a custom message posted to your Timeline with your post.
 * Customize and extend the plugin through custom actions and filters.

 = Shortcodes =

-Add a [Like Button](https://developers.facebook.com/docs/reference/plugins/like/) or a [Send Button](https://developers.facebook.com/docs/reference/plugins/send/) using a shortcode inside your post or evaluated from within your theme.
+Add a [Like Button](https://developers.facebook.com/docs/plugins/like-button/), [Send Button](https://developers.facebook.com/docs/plugins/send-button/), [Follow Button](https://developers.facebook.com/docs/plugins/follow-button/), or [Embedded Posts](https://developers.facebook.com/docs/plugins/embedded-posts/) using a shortcode inside your post or evaluated from within your theme.
 You may override site-level options with shortcode attributes defined on the social plugin's page.

 * `[facebook_like_button]`
 * `[facebook_send_button]`
+* `[facebook_follow_button href="{$facebook_profile_url}"]`
+* `[facebook_embedded_post href="{$facebook_post_url}"]`

 = Contributing code =